7 Effects of Employee Recognition on Business

 -Dale Carnegie, Leadership Training Guru

-Reading the aforementioned quote you might have already figured out what this blog is about.
+Reading the quote mentioned above, you might have already figured out what this blog is about.

 You’re right!
 It's about employee recognition and its impacts on business.